-c) Other Related Party Transactions
+Other Related Party Transactions c)

 The Company had agreed to pay the Chief Executive Officer an annual fee of US\$18,750 as consideration for subordinating the related party's first charge over the Company's assets on any debts to the related party by the Company.
-During the three months ended November 30, 2019, the Company terminated this agreement and made a final payment of \$1,297 CDN to the related party (notes 12 and 24).
+During the period ended May 31, 2020, the Company terminated this agreement and made a final payment of \$1,297 CDN to the related party (notes 12 and 24).

 The Company has approved the issuance of a discretionary bonus to the Chief Executive Officer through the issuance of 878,000 common shares of the Company which shall be issued within the first six months of 2020, subject to the policies and approval of the TSX Venture Exchange.
-The approved bonus of common shares is included in trade payables and accrued liabilities in the amount of \$118.530.
+The approved bonus of common shares were issued on March 10, 2020.